Artist’s Residence Dilsberg

 Writer in Residence Program

-Judith Rossell is the current awardee at Dilsberg fortress
+Judith Rossell was the awardee at Dilsberg fortress in 2020/2022

 Please note: Due to Covid-19 the stay of Melbourne author Judith Rossell had to be interrupted in 2020.
-The 2nd part of this residence is planned to be continued in spring/summer 2022.
-We really hope to be able to welcome Judith Rossell again in Heidelberg and Dilsberg.
+The 2nd part of this residence was continued in spring/summer 2022.

-The Australian children's book author and illustrator Judith Rossell is the new literature fellow of the Rhine-Neckar Cultural Foundation and the UNESCO City of Literature Heidelberg.
-On 1 February 2020 she will take up a three-month writer-in-residence at the Dilsberg Commandant's House.
+The Australian children's book author and illustrator Judith Rossell was the literature fellow of the Rhine-Neckar Cultural Foundation and the UNESCO City of Literature Heidelberg in 2020/2022.
+On 1 February 2020 she took up the three-month writer-in-residence at the Dilsberg Commandant's House.

 Rossell, born in 1969, first worked as a scientist for the Australian government for several years before becoming self-employed.
 For more than 20 years now, the author has been writing puzzle and adventure books for children with an almost inexhaustible imagination.
 She has now published over 80 books and illustrated just as many.
 Her works have been translated into seven languages and have won various prizes.
 Rossell has also made a name for herself in Germany, not least, as the inventor of magical children's crime novels based on the cunning detective Stella Montgomery, heroine of the series under the same name, published by Thienemann- Esslinger editors.